-Major requirements
+Major Requirements

 Course requirements for each departmental and divisional major are found in the introductory paragraphs of each of the department-division course offerings in this Catalog.
 Students may present no more than 42 hours in disciplinary courses within the 124 hours required for graduation.
 (In other words, a student must complete no less than 82 hours outside of the disciplinary courses.)
-Exceptions to this requirement are: art, athletic training, music, music education, prekindergarten/primary, elementary, and special education and theatre arts.
+Exceptions to this requirement are: art, athletic training, music, music education, elementary education and theatre arts.
 Other exceptions include the use of cross-listed credit under the college policy on cross-listed courses.